 A: Yes, we will have a full set of admin controls as part of Project Cortex.
 We’ll ship Project Cortex as off by default.
 A tenant admin will be able to enable specific feature sets with Project Cortex, including controls for knowledge mining, the Knowledge Center, and the Content Center, as well as other experiences.

-We'll provide more information about administration in upcoming meetings, including the June 3 meeting – Administration and configuration (download the invite).
+We provided more information about administration in other Office Hours meetings, including the June 3 meeting – Administration and configuration (download the invite).

 Q: Are there plans to allow connections to external cloud storage into the Microsoft Graph to take advantage of document indexing or will it only be SharePoint document libraries?